ValterKasper/space-app/README.md

 # Rocktly: Rocket launches schedule

-An android app that shows time-line of upcoming rocket launches.
+An android app that shows timeline of upcoming rocket launches.
 Showcases architecture of a real android application and usage of some libraries.
 Application loads data about rocket launches from the server and stores them to the database for off-line usage.

 ### Screenshots